afroisalreadyinu/practical-ansible-intro/readme.md

       command: echo {{ whatisit }}
 ```

-    The output of the first task (a random number) will be saved in
+The output of the first task (a random number) will be saved in the
-    the variable `whatisit`, and then printed by the second task.
-You
+variable `whatisit`, and then printed by the second task.
+You have to
-    have to run the above playbook, which you can find in
+run the above playbook, which you can find in
-    `examples/part2/save_var.yml`, with higher verbosity to see the
+`examples/part2/save_var.yml`, with higher verbosity to see the output
-    output of the second task:
+of the second task:

     ansible-playbook -i inventory part2/save_var.yml -vv

 The output of the second task might be a but surprising; it's a
-    dictionary with various bits of information on the first
+dictionary with various bits of information on the first task.
+Among
-    task.
-Among the useful entries are `changed`, which points to
+the useful entries are `changed`, which points to whether any changes
-    whether any changes happened, and `rc` which stands for return
+happened, and `rc` which stands for return code.
+You can use these
-    code.
-You can use these variables to steer following tasks by
+variables to steer following tasks by referring to them using dot
-    referring to them using dot syntax, such as `{{ whatisit.changed
+syntax, such as `{{ whatisit.changed }}`.
-    }}`.

-- **Facts gathered by Ansible**:
+##### Facts gathered by Ansible

+Ansible gathers a ton of information on the hosts on which it runs for
+its own use.
+This information is made available in the playbooks too.

 For precedence, see [the official
 documentation](http://docs.ansible.com/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable).